Aurumaker72/MupenUtilities/README.md

 Playing the movie back in real-time (30 FPS) is also possible.

 ### Replacement
 Same as M64 Editors' "Replacement" feature.
-Allows you to replace any sequence of input frames from one movie to another.
+Allows you to replace any sequence of input __samples__ from one movie to another.

 The N64 may or may not poll inputs a lot of times within a frame so only use this if you know exactly what you're doing.